-It’s like I have these two opposing forces where the one is super invested in looking good at any cost, while the other – I guess you can call her my inner dyke, though I suspect that’s deeply offensive – says ‘fuck that for a lark.
+It’s like I have these two opposing forces where the one is super invested in looking good at any cost, while the other says ‘fuck that for a lark.
 I’m a woman, not a girl.
 I’m amazing just as I am, and I don’t have to buy into that twisted conception of what female adults are supposed to look like.
 I don’t have to be skinny and hairless to be accepted, and I certainly don’t have to look like I’m 25 in order to have value in this world.’

 And while I’m incredibly fond of the vacuous, shallow version of myself and have the bags and shoes to prove it, it’s the other voice that I pay attention to because she feels closer to the real me.
 Because I am more than the sum of my parts, and I can hold my own intellectually and in spaces that would have scared the daylights out of me when I was in my twenties.
 I might have had fewer crow’s feet, but I was also rather dof and uninteresting by virtue of not having done very much.
 Your average 20-year-old has a lot of living to do before they make interesting dinner companions and, honestly, I value having seen some things in my life and having an opinion very much more than I do looking perfect in the mirror.

 And fuck knows, when you get to 40 you’ve seen some things.
 I’ve had my heart smashed more times than I care to count; I’ve given birth twice without so much as an aspirin to help a girl through (what was I thinking, right?); I’ve held sick, feverish babies through the night and got up at the same time the next morning to do the other things that needed to be done.
 I’ve made a life for myself in a far away, cold country and endured the relentless heartache of being away from my home and my tribe.
-I’ve written things that have made people laugh out loud, and things that have made people so furious they wanted to lynch me on the spot.
+I’ve written things that have made people laugh out loud, and things that have made people so furious they wanted to lynch me.
 I’ve made good choices and terrible choices, and I’m not more special than anyone else, I’m just alive in the world, as we all are, and getting on with this journey I’ve picked out for myself.

-And to deny my face the lessons I’ve learned – to pay somebody money to inject poison into my head so that when I’m really, really happy or really, really sad you’d never know – feels like the biggest travesty.
+And to deny my face the lessons I’ve learned – to pay somebody money to inject poison into my head so that when I’m really, really happy or really, really sad you’d never know – feels like a travesty.
 Worse, it feels like betrayal to myself, because I have earned these lines, every single one.
 These lines are living.
 These lines are what I have lived and the things I have seen and done.
 They are drinking wine late into the night and talking with my husband about what matters.
 They are shouting in rage when he doesn’t get a thing about me and I can’t believe how hard it is being married.
 They are the terror that he won’t get off the plane and I’ll lose the love of my life because he is the coolest human being I have ever known, and they are shrieking with laughter when my maddest friend picks up her phone and talks in the same funny voice that used to have me sent outside the classroom in Std 7 for my uncontrollable hysteria.

 They are worrying that my children are safe; sadness that my dad doesn’t feel good about his life; hoping my mom gets home safely when she works late at night.
 They are consoling our daughters when their daddy goes overseas every month for work, the angst that I might have offended a friend and the secret 3am fear that I’ll never write that book.
 Maybe it isn’t as ‘beautiful’ as the smooth, blank faces you see on younger women, but to me its beauty lies in something else – in its naturalness and its grace and the message it sends to my daughters about what really matters in life.
 And it’s not whether their mother has a wrinkle-free forehead.
 It’s not the hope that people look at me and go, ‘wow, she looks great!
 How does she do it?’
 And I never think that, anyway, when I see someone who’s had work.
 I feel pity and a kind of sadness for what she thinks she has to be to be loved and to feel okay in the world.